Reading now: Outdoor work platforms & forklifts: Which machines for off-road use?

 The delivery

-Many operations fail before they even begin – because low-loaders can't unload or there's not enough space to maneuver.
+Many operations fail before they even begin – because low loaders can't unload or there's not enough room to maneuver.
 Check beforehand:

 • Turning circle and maneuvering area for vans

-• Ramp inclination when unloading (especially critical for articulated platforms)
+• Ramp incline during unloading (especially critical with articulated platforms)

 • Load-bearing capacity of access roads (water-bound surfaces or gravel with weak points)